FuryanRasta/petri/docs/features/staking.md

 ### Voting power

 Voting power is a consensus concept.
-PETRIhub is a Byzantine-fault-tolerant POS blockchain network.
+Petri is a Byzantine-fault-tolerant POS blockchain network.
 During the consensus process, a set of validators will vote the proposal block.
 If a validator thinks the proposal block is valid, it will vote `yes`, otherwise, it will vote nil.
 The votes from different validator don't have the same weight.
 The weight of a vote is called the voting power of the corresponding validator.

 ### Validator

-Validator is a full PETRIhub node.
+Validator is a full Petri node.
 If its voting power is zero, it is just a normal full node or a validator candidate.
 Once its voting power is positive, then it is a real validator.

 ### Delegator && Delegation